stevenmahabir/ArrayAnalyzer/Readme.md

 - [ ] Add file input/output capabilities
 - [ ] Optimize prime checking algorithm (Sieve of Eratosthenes)

-## Contributing

-Feel free to fork this project and submit pull requests for any improvements or bug fixes.

-## License

-This project is open source and available under the [MIT License](LICENSE).

 ## Author

 Created as part of a C programming assignment demonstrating: